Careers Education, Information, Advice and Guidance (CEIAG)

 The Linton Village College CEIAG programme is designed to provide opportunities for all students from their arrival in Year 7, through to their GCSE results in Year 11.

 Year 7 students start with an exploration of the world of work.
-They consider their own skills and understanding, identify with their own aspirations and are introduced to careers through interaction with different businesses.
+They consider their own skills and understanding, identify with their own aspirations and are introduced to careers through interactions with different businesses.

-Please use the links below to access information about post-16 choices for Year 11 students and their parents.
-If you have any questions about post-16 education and careers, please contact Ian Simmons, Careers Lead & Post-16 Coordinator.
+Please use the links below to access further information to support post-16 choices for Year 11 students and their parents/carers.

 ‘What type of Careers?’